Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Introduction

-Composition and color control are crucial factors in landscape painting, significantly influencing the overall effect and quality of the artwork.
-Previous style migration methods have often yielded unsatisfactory results in generating landscape paintings.
+Structure and style control are crucial factors in landscape painting, significantly influencing the overall effect and quality of the artwork.
+Previous GAN-based and Diffusion-Based methods have often yielded unsatisfactory results in generating landscape paintings.
 To address this, we propose the LPGen framework, which draws inspiration from the fundamental steps of traditional landscape painting.
-This framework employs the canny edge detection algorithm to generate line drawings as input, a structure controller module to guide the image generation based on the canny outlines, and a style controller module to manage the painting style of the generated image.
+The framework consists of two parts: structure controller and style controller.
+The framework uses canny line graphs to control the painting structure through the structure controller and uses the reference style graph to control the style of the generated painting through the style controller.
 The main contributions of this work are summarized as follows: \begin{itemize} \item[$\bullet$]We propose LPGen, a high-fidelity, controllable model for landscape painting generation.
-This model introduces a novel multi-modal framework by incorporating image prompts into the diffusion model. \item[$\bullet$]We construct a comprehensive dataset comprising 2,520 high-resolution images, meticulously categorized into four distinct styles: azure green landscape, golden splendor landscape, ink wash landscape, and light vermilion landscape. \item[$\bullet$] We conduct extensive qualitative and quantitative analyses of our proposed model, LPGen, providing clear evidence of its superior performance compared to several state-of-the-art methods. \end{itemize}
+This model introduces a novel multi-modal framework by incorporating image prompts into the diffusion model. \item[$\bullet$]We construct a comprehensive dataset comprising 2,416 high-resolution images, meticulously categorized into three distinct styles: azure green landscape, ink wash landscape, and light vermilion landscape. \item[$\bullet$] We conduct extensive qualitative and quantitative analyses of our proposed model, LPGen, providing clear evidence of its superior performance compared to several state-of-the-art methods. \end{itemize}